Introduction: What Makes a Dog Breed Rare?

 As per the AKC, Canaans are alert, vigilant, and confident.
 They are generally affectionate with their family members but aloof and wary with strangers.
 This makes them excellent protection dogs.
 Today, Canaan dogs are used in agility, obedience, and herding trials.
 They make excellent pets for runners and hikers.

 Canaan dogs shed heavily and need regular grooming.
 Although they are highly trainable, they are also known to bark excessively.
-The life span of the breed is 12-15 years.
+The life span of this breed is 12-15 years.

 Sloughi (aka Arabian Greyhound)